Lightricks/freeze/README.md

 - Type hints are only accurate as long as no data conversion was performed.

 ## Future Plans:
-- support for thawing.
+- add support for thawing.
-- support for freezing more types.
+- add support for freezing more types.